Motorola Solutions Joins Forces With Google Cloud To Advance Safety And Security

-(MENAFN- Media OutReach Newswire) Motorola Solutions to leverage Google Cloud to help accelerate innovation for public safety and enterprise security CHICAGO, USA – EQS Newswire - 8 February 2024 - Motorola Solutions (NYSE: MSI) ( ) and Google Cloud today announced a strategic, multi-year agreement that will focus on innovating cloud solutions across Motorola Solutions' safety and security technologies.
+(MENAFN- Media OutReach Newswire) CHICAGO, USA – EQS Newswire - 8 February 2024 - Motorola Solutions (NYSE: MSI) ( ) and Google Cloud today announced a strategic, multi-year agreement that will focus on innovating cloud solutions across Motorola Solutions' safety and security technologies.
 With Google Cloud's infrastructure, Motorola Solutions will prioritize the advancement of assistive intelligence, including highly accurate and reliable video content delivery, mapping and AI capabilities, to help address real-world safety challenges.

 "From communities to businesses, our customers rely on us to help create a safer future," said Mahesh Saptharishi, executive vice president and chief technology officer of Motorola Solutions.
 "This collaboration will leverage the power of sensors, data and AI to help make safety and security more accessible and actionable."